Learning to Lead: Takeaways From Our 2020 Leadership Development Program

 More recently, Publix is taking extra protective measures such as installing plexiglass barriers and providing contactless payment methods.
 However, Publix is going above and beyond by offering 2-month rent relief to businesses forced to close due to coronavirus that operate in Publix-owned shopping centers.
 Once a small business itself, Publix recognizes the challenges of this time and is doing all it can to help everyone get through this.

 We’re sure you can hear it in your head now, that friendly voice when you walk in the door “Welcome to Moe’s!”
 But if you’re quarantining, you don’t get to experience that same warm welcome.
-What if instead of a friendly verbal welcome, you had the opportunity to bring that friendliness to your digital presence?
+What if instead of a friendly verbal welcome, you could bring that friendliness to your digital presence?
 That’s exactly what Moe’s has done in this challenging time.

 Moe’s has left the sanitary focus to the experts and rather than trigger a fearful response in customers with additional cleaning protocols, Moe’s has gone a different route.
-Moe’s is sticking to its roots by offering their staples (yes, that includes queso) in bulk in their new “Moe’s Market” as well as their take-home taco kits.
-Integrated right into their online menu, customers are able to bulk buy Moe’s products you know and love as an alternative to groceries.
-You can even have it delivered for free.
+Moe’s is sticking to its roots by offering their staples (yes, that includes queso) in bulk in their new “Moe’s Market,” as well as their take-home taco kits.
+These staples are integrated right into their online menu, so customers can buy Moe’s products they know and love in bulk instead of groceries.
+It can even be delivered for free.
 These kinds of agile changes are tough to pull off, but Moe’s is a great example of a brand strategy pivot.
-By doing this, they are not only providing a valuable service to the community at this time, but they are also doing such a promotion at a potential cost to their profit margin in a difficult time.
+By doing this, they provide a timely, valuable service to the community but offer such a promotion at a potential cost to their profit margin.
 While restaurants all over face occupancy limitations, hour cuts, and more, Moe’s is focusing their efforts on the customer, not their brand.

 When you buy a product, you are buying their story.
 Throughout the food and beverage industry, we have seen businesses move with great agility to think of the bigger picture helping the community rather than their brand.
 In the short term, yes, these businesses are struggling, but once this virus has passed, the ones who acted with agility in these times can stand out once more.

-CEOs and heads of companies–especially in a time like this–are placed under a microscope.
-Not only for determining how the company responds to such adversity, but also for their salary.
-As business operations have been paused or impacted in seemingly every industry, layoffs, pay cuts, and furloughs seem all too common; often for those who live paycheck to paycheck.
-Rather than continue with their normal salaries, Comcast CEO Brian Roberts and other leaders are donating 100% of their salaries to charities supporting COVID-19 relief efforts.
+CEOs and heads of companies – especially in a time like this – are under a microscope, not only for determining how the company responds to such adversity but also for their salary.
+As business operations have been paused or impacted in seemingly every industry, layoffs, pay cuts, and furloughs seem all too common, and often for those who live paycheck to paycheck.
+Rather than continue with their normal salaries, Comcast CEO Brian Roberts and other leaders will donate 100% of their salaries to charities supporting COVID-19 relief efforts.
 On top of that, they have committed $500 million for their employees to offer continued paychecks and benefits for those who have had business operations impacted.
-Not only are they helping their team members and giving internally, they are outwardly giving to their customers too.
+In this way, they help their team members and by giving internally, they outwardly give to their customers too.

 While these might seem like no brainers, Comcast is stepping up to offer superior customer service.
 This agile response looks to match the current needs of its customers.
-By sacrificing a profit now for the sake of customer wellbeing, it could prove to be beneficial in the long run.
+By sacrificing a profit now for the sake of customer well-being, it could prove beneficial in the long run.

 What happens when more people are stuck inside?
 They watch more TV.
-In an effort to promote individuals to stay indoors, Disney has released their highly anticipated movie, Frozen II, onto their streaming platform Disney+ months in advance.
-Meanwhile, their latest Disney Pixar project, Onward, skipped from theaters to already be available at home.
-While only two movies for now, these are notable family-friendly releases to help give relief to parents who may be attempting to work and have restless children not at school.
+To encourage individuals to stay indoors, Disney released their highly anticipated movie, Frozen II, onto their streaming platform Disney+ months in advance.
+Meanwhile, their latest Disney Pixar project, Onward, skipped from theaters and is available at home.
+While only two movies, for now, these are notable family-friendly releases to help give relief to parents who may be attempting to work and have restless children out of school.

 New streaming content from a variety of services will be a space to watch as isolation remains a focus for public health.
 Once again, we see companies meet their customers’ needs in once unimaginable ways.

-In an open letter, Zoom CEO, Eric Yuan, admitted that given the original intention of Zoom being for enterprise customers, “we did not design the product with the foresight that, in a matter of weeks, every person in the world would suddenly be working, studying, and socializing from home.”
-Yuan apologizes for not meeting their own and communal standards of privacy and security.
-Not only does Yuan address what they’re going to be doing over the next 90 days, but he also discusses what they’ve already done including:
+In an open letter, Zoom CEO, Eric Yuan, admitted that with Zoom originally intended for enterprise customers, “We did not design the product with the foresight that, in a matter of weeks, every person in the world would suddenly be working, studying, and socializing from home.”
+Yuan apologized for not meeting Zoom and communal standards of privacy and security.
+Not only did Yuan address what Zoom will do over the next 90 days, but he also discussed what they’ve already done including:

-Especially in the midst of a strain on their bandwidth and a massive influx in demand, Zoom has been a key pillar for everything from college classes to businesses continuing to operate in this virtual environment.
-They have remained agile to meet such a massive demand in such a short period of time more so than any brand out there.
+Especially amid bandwidth strain and a massive influx in demand, Zoom has been a key pillar for everything from college classes to businesses continuing to operate in this virtual environment.
+They have remained agile to meet such a massive demand in such a short period of time more than any other brand.

 As this Inc. article puts it, the world needs “really smart people solving really big problems.”
 That is on full display with the swift, ingenious work of Dyson, the famous vacuum and hand dryer company.
-In ten short days, Dyson designed a new battery-powered ventilator designed to treat the clinical needs of COVID-19 specifically and is able to be manufactured “quickly, efficiently, and at volume.”
-Dyson CEO, James Dyson, announced in an email that they’ll be building 10,000 of these for the United Kingdom and another 5,000 for donation.
+In ten short days, Dyson designed a new battery-powered ventilator designed to treat the clinical needs of COVID-19 that can be manufactured “quickly, efficiently, and at volume.”
+Dyson CEO, James Dyson, announced in an email that they will build 10,000 of these for the United Kingdom and another 5,000 for donation.